A Giambelli formula for classical $G/P$ spaces: Introduction

 \section{Introduction}

-The classical Giambelli formula \cite{G} is one of the fundamental results concerning Schubert calculus in the cohomology ring of the usual Grassmannian $\X$.
-The cohomology of $\X$ has an additive basis of Schubert classes, and is generated as a ring by certain {\em special} Schubert classes, which are the Chern classes of the universal quotient bundle over $\X$.
-The formula of Giambelli writes a general Schubert class as a determinant of a Jacobi-Trudi matrix with entries given by special classes.
+The Giambelli formula \cite{G} is one of the fundamental results concerning Schubert calculus in the cohomology ring of the Grassmannian $\X$.
+The variety $\X$ has a decomposition into Schubert cells, which gives an additive basis of Schubert classes for the cohomology of $\X$.
+On the other hand, the ring $\HH^*(\X,\Z)$ is generated by certain {\em special} Schubert classes, which are the Chern classes of the universal quotient bundle over $\X$.
+The formula of Giambelli expresses a general Schubert class as a determinant of a Jacobi-Trudi matrix with entries given by special classes.
+One can show that this formula is equivalent to the Pieri rule \cite{P}; see for instance \cite{T4}.

-The Giambelli problem can be formulated for any homogeneous space $G/P$, where $G$ is a classical complex Lie group and $P$ a parabolic subgroup of $G$.
-One can choose as Schubert class generators for the cohomology ring $\HH^*(G/P)$ the pullbacks of the special Schubert classes on Grassmannians; typically these will be the Chern classes of the tautological quotient bundles over $G/P$.
-The question then is to find an explicit combinatorial formula which expresses a general Schubert class in $\HH^*(G/P)$ as a polynomial in the special classes.
-We proceed to give a brief survey of the work to date on the Giambelli problem for such homogeneous spaces.

-The case of the full flag variety $G/B$, where the cohomology is generated by Schubert divisors, is more amenable to study.
-Note that in general, the Giambelli polynomials are only defined up to the ideal of relations generated by the invariant polynomials under the action of the Weyl group of $G$.
-Bernstein-Gelfand-Gelfand \cite{BGG} and Demazure \cite{D1, D2} used divided difference operators to construct an algorithm that produces polynomials which represent the Schubert classes.
-For the general linear group, Lascoux and Sch\"utzenberger \cite{LS1} applied this method to define {\em Schubert polynomials}, a particularly nice choice of representatives with rich combinatorial properties.
-An explicit combinatorial formula for the coefficients of Schubert polynomials was given by Billey, Jockusch, and Stanley \cite{BJS} -- thus resolving the Giambelli question in the case of the complete flag variety in type A. This was generalized to arbitrary $\GL_n$ partial flag varieties by Buch, Kresch, Yong, and the author \cite[\S 5]{BKTY}.

-In the other classical Lie types, one considers the varieties which parametrize flags of subspaces of a vector space which are isotropic with respect to an orthogonal or symplectic form.
-Pragacz \cite{P} found an explicit Giambelli formula for the maximal isotropic Grassmannians, in the form of a Schur Pfaffian \cite{Sch}.
-At the other extreme, for the full flag varieties $G/B$ in types B, C, and D, the analogous theory of Schubert polynomials is not uniquely determined (see \cite{BH, Fu2, FK2, LP1, LP2, T1, T3} for examples) and their combinatorics is more challenging.

-Giambelli formulas for non-maximal isotropic Grassmannians were discovered only recently \cite{BKT2, BKT4}.
-Unlike most previously known examples, the nature of the formulas in loc.\ cit.\ is not determinantal -- instead, they are expressed using Young's raising operators \cite{Y}.
-In the present work we will generalize these results to settle the Giambelli problem for any classical $G/P$ space (when $G$ is an even orthogonal group, the problem is reduced to the main result of \cite{BKT4}).
-One of our motivations for this is the fact that all the known Giambelli formulas expressed in terms of special Schubert classes have straightforward -- often identical -- extensions to the small quantum cohomology ring of $G/P$; see \cite{Bertram, CF, FGP, KTlg, KTog, BKT3}.
-We expect that our new Giambelli formulas will similarly prove to be the right ones to look at in the quantum world.